Deluwuta/Landfill/wip/README.md

 Next day, both brightness and keyboard brightness osd.
 Luckily it will not only be straightforward, but I also will be able to generalise the osd code to just call a function that does everything.

 When the osd's are completed, I guess I'll focus on the taskbars or maybe I'll tweak the wibar again, mainly the tags.

+I believe I completed the brightness osd.
+It is SO messy that I'll try cleaning the code before making the last osd.
+But yeah, that's it for today.